 '''

-====
+\# Use the properties in this section to connect the agent to the Contrast \setminus

+-----

 api:

 REQUIRED

 Set the URL for the Contrast UI.

 url: https://app.contrastsecurity.com/Contrast

-REQUIRED
+REOUIRED

 Set the API key needed to communicate with the Contrast UI.

 api_key: NEEDS_TO_BE_SET

-REOUIRED
+REQUIRED

 Set the service key needed to communicate with the Contrast

 UI.
 It is used to calculate the Authorization header.

 service_key: NEEDS_TO_BE_SET

-REQUIRED
+REOUIRED

 Set the user name used to communicate with the Contrast

 UI.
 It is used to calculate the Authorization header.

 user_name: NEEDS_TO_BE_SET

 Set the default request timeout.

 timeout_ms: NEEDS_TO_BE_SET

-====

 api.certificate

 Use the following properties for communication

 with the Contrast UI using certificates.

-====

 certificate:

 If set to 'false', the agent will ignore the

 certificate configuration in this section.

 enable: true

 Set the absolute or relative path to a CA for communication

 with the Contrast UI using a self-signed certificate.

 ca_file: NEEDS_TO_BE_SET

 Set the absolute or relative path to the Certificate

 PEM file for communication with the Contrast UI.

 cert_file: NEEDS_TO_BE_SET

 Set the absolute or relative path to the Key PEM

 file for communication with the Contrast UI.

 key_file: NEEDS_TO_BE_SET

 If the Key file requires a password, it can be set here or in

 the matching ENV value ('CONTRAST__CERTIFICATE__KEY_PASSWORD').

-key_password: NEEDS_TO_BE_SET

 '''